top of page

 Our Mission

-To preserve and protect the native tallgrass prairie ecology of the Wildcat Creek Valley just west of Manhattan, Kansas, and to provide critical connection to it through education, recreation, and husbandry opportunities.
+To preserve and protect the unique tallgrass prairie ecology of the Wildcat Creek Valley, and to foster enriching firsthand connection to it.

 Land Preservation & Stewardship

-With resources raised through charitable contributions, the 600 acres of currently preserved native tallgrass prairie — the Preserve — is being acquired incrementally by PCF, protected in perpetuity, and managed with practices that optimize its ecological health.
+With resources raised through charitable contributions, the 500-plus acres of preserved tallgrass prairie ecology that make up Prairiewood’s current operation are being acquired incrementally by Prairiewood Connect to be protected in perpetuity and managed with practices that optimize its ecological health.

 Educational Courses & Programs

-Offering a variety of dynamic programming and educational content for all ages, PCF cultivates first-hand opportunities for increased knowledge and appreciation of the tallgrass prairie.
+Curating and collaborating on a variety of dynamic programming and educational offerings for all ages, Prairiewood Connect cultivates hands-on opportunities for increased knowledge and appreciation of the tallgrass prairie.

 Husbandry & Volunteerism

-By providing opportunities for engagement in land stewardship, PCF will benefit from the additional resources available through organized volunteerism, while reciprocally providing those volunteers the invaluable and enriching satisfaction that comes from land husbandry.
+By providing opportunities for engagement in land stewardship, Prairiewood Connect benefits from the additional resources available through organized volunteerism, while reciprocally providing volunteers with the enrichment and wellness that come from land husbandry.

 “Without love of the land, conservation lacks meaning and purpose, for only in a deep and inherent feeling for the land can there be dedication in preserving it.”